mbabaian/yara-botkit-web/readme.md

 # Young Adult Reader Advisory bot 🤖

-### >> Due to Facebook's policy change regarding bots, and a couple of other things, YARA is moving to a web platform, and some features are changing as a result. <<

 <img src="https://github.com/mbabaian/yara/blob/master/yara_intro.gif" width="548">

 ### [YARA](https://dear-chill.glitch.me/)

 #### Current Version 0.0.1
-YARA is an open-source bot that makes book recommedations based on a patron's reading interests.
-While the focus of YARA is young adult readers in high school, it can be adapted to fit the needs of any community of readers.
+YARA makes book recommedations based on a patron's reading interests.
+While the focus of YARA is young adult readers, it can be adapted to fit the needs of any community of readers.

 Since this is a side project and I am not a professional developer, you may hit a few snags here and there.
 I welcome any comments or bug reports.
 Please contact me via the email listed in the Authors section at the bottom of this page or submit an Issue.